In wasting children, a richer India sees "national shame"

 "The Food Security Bill is a very good development, but it is a food security bill, not a nutrition security bill," said Lawrence Haddad, director of the U.K.-based Institute of Development Studies.

-For the children at Shivpuri's nutrition centre, government plans mean little unless they put enough of the right food in their stomachs.
+For the children at Shivpuri's nutrition center, government plans mean little unless they put enough of the right food in their stomachs.

 "You see her arms?
 They are almost the width of my thumb," says Jharna, as she carried her limp, emaciated one-year-old grand-daughter, Sakshi, into the clinic.
 "She is too weak.
 She can't even sit by herself."